Screenshots Gallery

 Adventures of Lolo 3

-This screenshot was modified to show both parts of the rainbow simultaneously; it looks pretty much exactly the same as actual hardware -- just less flickery.
+I usually modify this screenshot to show both parts of the rainbow simultaneously; it looks pretty much exactly the same as actual hardware -- just less flickery.
+But THIS time, I decided to make a flickery GIF instead! :D

 Battletoads